Welcome to the JCPA – Safe Harbor Resource Center.

 Based on more than a year of interviews and consultations with many Alliance members about their experiences with Google products, this White Paper outlines several of the ways in which Google uses news content to its advantage across its products and services.

 Support from members’ constituent publishers will help build momentum for the legislation.
-Click the button below to download and run our editorial on the importance of the JCPA for sustaining the future of journalism.*
+Click the links below to download and run the post-election editorial on the need to pass the JCPA now.

 * Note: If you would like to run it as an op-ed, please list the author as David Chavern, President & CEO, News/Media Alliance.
 Please click here to download his head shot.